UnicornJin/Jin-Unicorn/a_readme.txt

-Hey, if you see this page
+Hey, you are reading this page

-This is my diary.
+This is my diary
-I hope to record every happy and important moment in my life.
+I hope to record some happy or important moments in my life or just write my boring life
-Hope you can enjoy it.
+Hope you enjoy it

 Jin-Unicorn
 20/7/2019